-Individual automatic sprinklers are also available for about $50.
+Individual automatic sprinklers are also available less expensively.
 But, depending on the size of your garden, you might need multiple hoses to make this an effective solution.

 ELENKER Scarecrow Solar Motion Activated Animal Repellent Garden Sprinkler – simply hook it up to your existing garden hose.

 No, you don’t need to shave their fluffy tails or open their tiny trench coats.

 Instead, remove brush and keep grasses low, so those timid rabbits won’t have anywhere to hide.

 Ferrets are skilled rabbit-chasers.
 If your request to borrow a weasel draws strange looks, wait until you see how they react when you beg for ferret poop instead.

 Hopefully a pet shop or ferret-owning friend will stop laughing for long enough to help you out, and you can scatter the droppings around your plants.